 Bali was on our wish list for a long time.
-In fact, we were supposed to fly in March but there was a last-minute change of plans and we had to postpone our trip.
+We were supposed to fly in March but there was a last-minute change of plans and we had to postpone our trip.

-Grab a cup of coffee and read on if you too are planning something similar or planning a quick getaway in the near future.
+Grab a cup of coffee and read on if you too are planning something similar or planning a quick getaway soon.

 Sanur ( 1-3 Day )

 Our first stop was Sanur.
-An ultra posh beachside destination which is famous for beach front luxury resorts and quirky café.
-Easy access to nearby islands and tons of water sports activities also makes it an ideal destination for a quick stopover before heading to nearby islands.
+An ultra-posh beachside destination that is famous for beachfront luxury resorts and quirky café.
+Easy access to nearby islands and tons of water sports activities also make it an ideal destination for a quick stopover before heading to nearby islands.

-If you have more days on hand, we would highly recommend to visit the three stunning islands off the coast or stay a day or two at one of these islands and visit the other two.
-There are daily ferries from Sanur and islands are also well-connected with ferries.
+If you have more days on hand, we would highly recommend visiting the three stunning islands off the coast or staying a day or two at one of these islands and visiting the other two.
+There are daily ferries from Sanur and the islands are also well-connected with ferries.
 It takes around 30 minutes to reach the island from the Sanur Pier.

-On our third day at Sanur, we went for a sea walking experience, ate our way through quirky café watching the waves crash and did some souvenir shopping.
+On our third day at Sanur, we went for a sea walking experience, ate our way through a quirky café watching the waves crash, and did some souvenir shopping.

 Things To Do in Sanur: